symfony/symfony-docs/components/runtime.rst

    represents the application.
 #.
 This *application object* is passed to ``RuntimeInterface::getRunner()``, which
-   returns a :class:`Symfony\\Component\\Runtime\\RunnerInterface`: an instance that knows how to "run" the appliction object.
+   returns a :class:`Symfony\\Component\\Runtime\\RunnerInterface`: an instance that knows how to "run" the application object.
 #.
 The ``RunnerInterface::run(object $application)`` is called and it returns the
    exit status code as `int`.
 #.
 The PHP engine is exited with this status code.